ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 If you're unsure of what this section means, contact your developer team.

 You can issue API tokens to access Issue Tracker via API.
-First, [log in](#logging-in).
-Click on "Create a new token" to create a new token.
+First, go to your [account settings](https://issuetracker.connectnow.org.uk/#settings).
+Under the 'API tokens' section, fill in the name of your new token and click "Create a new token" to create the token.
 The token will only be shown once; keep it guarded as you would any other secret.

 Head over to the [API docs](../developer-guide/api/) for more info on using the API.

 ### Revoking API tokens

 When you need to revoke an API token, you can do so after logging in to Issue Tracker.
 Then, on the row of the token you want to revoke, click on "revoke token".

+### Creating new webhooks

+You can create webhooks that Issue Tracker can notify when certain events occur.

+If you're unsure of what this section means, contact your developer team.

+First, go to your [account settings](https://issuetracker.connectnow.org.uk/#settings).
+Under the 'Webhooks' section, fill in the name of your new webhook, and the URL it should trigger.
+Finally, click "Create a new token" to create the webhook.

+Head over to the [API docs](../developer-guide/api/#available-webhook-events) for more info on webhooks and the events they emit.

 ## Managing your subscription plan